data-apis/scipy-2023-presentation/paper.rst

 As discussed above, `numpy.array_api` is not a suitable way for libraries to use `numpy` in an array API compliant way.
 However, NumPy, as of 1.24, still has many discrepancies from the array API.
 A few of the biggest ones are:

+- NumPy uses value-based rules to determine data types resulting from arithmetic involving 0-dimensional arrays or scalars, which is prohibited by the standard.

 - Several elementwise functions are renamed from NumPy.
 For example, NumPy has `arccos()`, etc., but the standard uses `acos()`.